Free Consultation (210) 777-4878

 • Tailgating can lead to rear-end accidents because drivers have little room for error and limited time to react when leading drivers stop or slow their vehicles.

-• Poor vehicle maintenance, such as failing to maintain breaks and tires, can lead to vehicle failures and car accidents.
+• Poor vehicle maintenance, such as failing to maintain brakes and tires, can lead to vehicle failures and car accidents.

-• Dangerous or defective roads conditions can be perilous for unsuspecting drivers.
+• Dangerous or defective road conditions can be perilous for unsuspecting drivers.
 Examples of dangerous or defective conditions include highway ruts, inadequate warning signs, and insufficient guardrails.

 How Much Does It Cost to Hire a Personal Injury Lawyer in Austin?